Skip to content

 Over the bye week I took some time and put together a statistics packet to identify two things: What do the top teams consistently do well, and where do the Saints stand relative to it.

-I'll lay the fuller results out later on, but let's just say they weren't great for the Saints as would be expected in a 2-8 season.
+I'll lay the fuller results out later on, but let's just say they weren't a great reflection for the Saints -- as would be expected in a 2-8 season.
 Still, one number stood out.
-Of the top 10 teams in yards after catch on the season, nine were teams among the top 15 records in the NFL this season.
+Of the top 10 teams in yards after catch on the season, nine were teams among the top 15 records in the NFL.

 That stat alone is what made the win over the Panthers encouraging.
 After averaging 86 YAC yards over the first nine games, they exploded for 134, with two of those catch-and-run situations going for long touchdowns.